brandur/sorg/content/fragments/hide-dirty.md

 latency was disruptive when typing commands in quick succession.

 `git_prompt_info` calls into `git status`.
-Along with getting the current branch name, it returns another piece of information -- whether the repository is "dirty" in that it has uncommitted changes.
+Along with getting the current branch name, it returns another piece of information: whether the repository is "dirty" in that it has uncommitted changes.
 In the prompt line above, that manifests as the `*` shown after the branch name.
 This dirty check is very slow and was single-handedly responsible for my unresponsive prompt.